pallavmahamana/shabdkosh/README.md

 4. Start playing with it by
     * $ shabdkosh

-        *to get defination of random word*
+        *to get definition of random word*

     * $ shabdkosh <some_word>

-        *to get defination of some word.*
+        *to get definition of some word.*

     * $ shabdkosh --history

-        *to get defination of word from your history.*
+        *to get definition of word from your history.*